 To assess lifetime childhood prevalence of maltreatment all participants (irrespective of age) will answer retrospective questions about their childhood exposure to the five types of maltreatment (physical abuse, sexual abuse, emotional abuse, neglect, and exposure to domestic violence).
 In additional participants aged 16-17 years will also report past year exposure to abuse in order to allow past year prevalence and past year incidence to be calculated.
 All participants will be surveyed about their current physical and mental health status.

-Participants will be contacted randomly via telephone using the SamplePages database.
-In order to ensure equal access to all Australians, a dual sampling frame will be used comprising 70 percent (or higher) of mobile phones with the remaining participants contacted via landlines.
-Random numbers will be generated using SamplePages.
+Participants will be contacted randomly via telephone using Random Digit Dial.
+Data indicated 93% of Australians own a mobile phone.
+An all-mobile sampling frame will therefore be used.
+Numbers will be selected via a Random Digit Dial.
 Potential participants will be screened and invited to participate via telephone.
 Once the required sample of each age cohort is met no further participants in that age group will be accepted.

 & variables assessed

-On conclusion of the project, the complete survey instrument (excluding copyrighted items) will be made available on this page.
+On the conclusion of the project, the complete survey instrument (excluding copyrighted items) will be made available on this page and will be available via a creative commons license.
 For researchers (including research higher degree students and postdoctoral researchers) interested in collaboration at any time please contact our research team on firstname.lastname@example.org.
 The final data set will be available to approved researchers wishing to conduct related studies following the conclusion of the project.
 Requests for data access will be open in 2024.